codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 ### CSDP: Create a CI pipeline with Create Pipeline wizard
 Use our pipeline creation wizard to create the CI pipeline.
-Make sure you have your personal Git token and the secret for the Docker Registry before you start. rs
+Make sure you have your personal Git token and the secret for the Docker Registry before you start.

 #### Before you begin
 1. Create a personal Git token
 1. Create the Docker Registry secret

-#### Set up the pipeline
+#### Create the pipeline
 1. In the CSDP UI, go to [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}).
 1. Select **+ Add Pipeline**.